Jaguars self-destruct bills, breathtaking 9-6 loss - ExBulletin

 We weren’t playing well at the time, he said.
 And felt like he hadn’t had a lot of field goals.
 I don’t know if he had any at that distance at this point in the season.
 But this is the one I want to recover, yes, obviously with the result as it was.

 The whole game will be one that Buffalo could look back on for the remainder of the season.
-The Bills were 14 1/2 point favorites, according to FanDuel Sportsbook, and they seemed unprepared and maybe even demotivated from the start.
+The Bills were 14 1/2 point favorites, according to FanDuel Sportsbook, and they didn’t seem prepared and maybe even demotivated from the start.

 I was just looking to their side and one thing I know is I was like, they don’t have the same energy as we do, said Jaguars cornerback Shaquill Griffin.
 If you think a team deserved this win, it’s us, but you have to believe it.